ibm-cloud-docs/text-to-speech/SSML-transformation.md

 ## Custom transformation examples

 The following examples apply different attributes to demonstrate possible applications of custom transformation.
-The first example decreases the glottal tension to make the voice softer and increases the pitch range and rate moderately to introduce a more dynamic speaking style.
+The first example decreases the glottal tension to make the voice softer.
+It also increases the pitch range and rate moderately to introduce a more dynamic speaking style.

 ```xml
 <voice-transformation type="Custom" glottal_tension="-50%"